-Interim and good faith amendments are required to keep a written plan document current between remedial amendment cycles.
+Interim amendments are required to keep a written plan document current for law changes between remedial amendment cycles.
 Other amendments, such as optional provisions under the Code or electing to change a provision in operation that wasn’t required because of a law change, are considered discretionary amendments.

-- an interim amendment by the later of the:
+- interim amendments - by the later of the:

 - due date (including extensions) for filing the income tax return for the employer’s taxable year that includes the date on which the amendment is effective, or

 - last day of the plan year that includes the date on which the amendment is effective.

-- a discretionary amendment by the end of the plan year in which the plan amendment is effective.
+- discretionary amendments - by the end of the plan year in which the plan amendment is effective.

 An interim amendment doesn't include any amendment adopted to:

-- correct a mistake to operate the plan according to the plan terms.
+- correct a failure to operate the plan according to the plan terms.

 - comply with legislation for which the remedial amendment period has already expired.

 A plan provides for a 6-year graded vesting schedule and the plan operated on a 5-year vesting schedule.
 A corrective amendment providing for a 5-year vesting schedule isn't an interim amendment.

-An amendment adopted to bring a plan into compliance with GUST or any other previous legislation isn't a good faith or interim amendment.
+An amendment adopted to bring a plan into compliance with GUST or any other previous legislation isn't an interim amendment.